-All children when admitted to school must give a home telephone contact number or emergency contact number so that should the need arise for us to send a child home due to illness, or they have an accident, then parents can be contacted easily.
+All parents, when a child is admitted to school, must provide details of at least two emergency contacts so that should the need arise for us to send a child home due to illness, or they have an accident, then parents can be contacted easily.
 Please make sure that school is notified of any changes in contact numbers.

 A number of staff have completed first aid training.
-Where serious injury is suspected an ambulance will be called and the parents will be notified as soon as possible.
-You will be informed of minor injuries such as bumps to the head by your child's teacher or a note that explains what has happened.
+Where serious injury is suspected, an ambulance will be called and the parents will be notified as soon as possible.
+You will be informed of minor injuries by your child's teacher or a note that explains what has happened.